sreekumar-sai/PowerBI-learning-Projects/README.md

 ## 📁 Project Sources

 Projects are inspired by:
-- YouTube tutorials from creators like Maven Analytics, How To Power BI, and others
+- YouTube tutorials from creators like Alex the Analyst, How To Power BI, and others
 - Blog walkthroughs and course materials
 - Public datasets for hands-on exercises